dynatrace-oss/dynatrace-azure-log-forwarder/readme.md

 *Architecture*

 azure-log-forwarder-function is an Azure Function App written in Python that pulls logs for configured services.
-Function execution is triggered by Azure Event Hub.
-When all log records are processed, they are pushed to Dynatrace Logs API.
+The Function execution is triggered by Azure Event Hub.
+Once all log records are processed, they are pushed to Dynatrace Logs API.

 `azure-log-forwarder` (with containerized ActiveGate)  components:
 * `azure-log-forwarder-function` - function app that subscribes to one Event Hub which is in the same location where you deploy azure-log-forwarder; deployment with App Service Plan and minimum `S1 Standard` pricing tier